sourcegraph/sourcegraph-public-snapshot/doc/admin/permissions/syncing.md

 > IMPORTANT: Depending on the customer scale, the amount of users, repositories and the distribution of permissions accross them, the time it takes to fully sync will vary.

-> IMPORTANT: Hence why we recommend configuring webhooks for permission syncing on GitHub which makes lag time much smaller.
+> IMPORTANT: We recommend **configuring webhooks for permissions on GitHub** which makes lag time much smaller.

 ## Configuration
 There are variety of options in the site configuration to tune how the permissions sync requests are scheduled.